Potential clients contact our firm every week and ask the same question: Can I be charged with sexual assault just because someone said I did it?

 This matters more for certain offenses and less for others.
 For example – a fourth degree sexual assault case could be simply grabbing someone inappropriately.
 The cops probably aren’t going to try to lift DNA off the victim’s skin.
 A rape kit wouldn’t be relevant.
 So they’ll proceed with what they can: the victim’s statement.
 In a case involving intercourse (without delayed reporting) a rape kit may be more important.
 And when it’s missing, your sexual assault defense attorney may be able to argue about it.

 Sexual assault cases tend to be extremely circumstantial.
 There’s a lot of “he said she said” in cases like this.
 Police tend to rely on certain types of evidence in sexual assault cases:

-- DNA evidence: Again, DNA evidence may be relevant in certain types of cases and not in others.
+- Again, DNA evidence may be relevant in certain types of cases and not in others.
 DNA evidence is likely going to be collected from the body and clothes of both the victim and accused.
 If the criminal conduct is alleged to have occurred on a bed, couch, or chair, DNA evidence could be obtained from those sources.

 - Important: Our defense attorneys firmly believe that you should never speak to police without an attorney present.
 Protect your rights.
 Maintain your silence.
 Call us at (414) 270-0202 if the police have asked to interview you.

 Statement of the victim

 - Obviously police are going to interview the victim.
 This is another crucial piece of evidence.
 The victim’s statements are written down and locked in.
 If they don’t make sense, your criminal defense attorney may be able to argue that the victim isn’t credible.